 You can also get help from certified financial planners.

 To learn more about special needs trusts, go to Nolo's Special Needs Trusts section.

 Some lawyers will tell you that only an attorney can draft a special needs trust.
 But you can create a special needs trust yourself, with the right guidance.

 Of course, there are times when you should seek an attorney's advice.
 For example, you must see a lawyer if you want to create a trust that will be funded with the beneficiary's own money (for example, a settlement from a personal injury lawsuit), rather than your money.
 Complicated and state-specific rules apply to these kinds of trusts.

-Nolo's Special Needs Trusts: Protect Your Childs Financial Future explains when you should seek an attorney's advice to set up a special needs trust.
+The book Special Needs Trusts: Protect Your Childs Financial Future, by Kevin Urbatsch (Nolo), explains when you should seek an attorney's advice to set up a special needs trust.
 If you determine that you don't need a lawyer, you can use the book's forms and plain-English instructions to set up your own special needs trust.